ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 where $$\mu$$ is the on-policy distribution under $$\pi$$.
 For the episodic case, the constant of proportionality is the average length of an episode, and for the continuing case it is 1.

-### Ch 13.3: REINFORCE: Monte Carlo Policy Gradient
+## Section 13.3: REINFORCE: Monte Carlo Policy Gradient

 Since any constant of proportionality can be absorbed into the step size $$\alpha$$, all that is required is a way of sampling that approximates the policy gradient theorem.
 As the r.h.s. of the theorem is a sum over states weighted by their probability of occurring under the target policy $$\pi$$, w.h.t.:
 $$